 The European Union adopted Council Regulation (EC) No 302/2009 on 6 April 2009 transposing into EU Law ICCAT Recommendation [08-05] to establish a Multiannual Recovery Plan for Bluefin tuna in the Eastern Atlantic and the Mediterranean.
 Following ICCAT Recommendation [10-04] amending ICCAT Recommendation [08-05], adopted at the 2010 ICCAT Annual Meeting in Paris, the EU has amended Council Regulation (EC) 302/2009 transposing ICCAT Recommendation [10-04] into EU law.
 In 2014, the EU transposed the amendments of the recovery plan, which took place under ICCAT Recommendation [13-07].
-Regulation 544/2014 transposed these additional measures into EU law.
-Finally, the EU adopted Regulation (EU) 2016/1627 of the European Parliament and of the Council on 14 September 2016 transposing ICCAT Recommendation [14-04] replaced by Recommendation [17-07].
+Regulation (EU) 2016/1627 of the European Parliament and of the Council on 14 September 2016 transposing ICCAT Recommendation [14-04] replaced by Recommendation [17-07].
 Regulation (EU) 2019/831 partially transposes Recommendation [18-02] replaced by Recommendation [19-04].
-The EU is currently working in the full transposition of the Recommendation [19-04].
-In the meantime, and pursuant to Article 216(2) of the Treaty on the Functioning of the European Union, international agreements concluded by the Union are binding upon the institutions of the Union and on its Member States.
+The EU is currently working in the full transposition of the European Union, international agreements concluded by the Union are binding upon the institutions of the Union and on its Member States.
 In these circumstances, Member States are bound to take necessary direct measures designed to ensure compliance with ICCAT Recommendations, and in particular Recommendation [19-04].